AakarshAgg/PASSWORD_GENERATOR/readme.md

 ## Password Generator

-In this project user has to create a password generator, which allows the users to generate random passwords.
+In this project, the user has to create a password generator, which allows the users to generate random passwords.

 ## Features

-- User can generate random password.
+- The user can generate a random password.
-- User can copy the password to clipboard.
+- The user can copy the password to the clipboard.
-- User can select the password length, character which needs to be included in the password.
+- The user can select the password length and character that must be included in the password.
 - Password length validation.

 ## Tech Used